-The facility is new and has been designed to meet the needs of rest home, hospital, and secure dementia unit residents.
+The facility is new and has been designed to meet the needs of rest home, hospital, and secure memory care residents.
 Electrical equipment has been tested as required, including new equipment and biomedical equipment purchased for the proposed care suites.
-External areas are safe and accessible and meet the needs of people with disabilities.
-The dementia unit has a secure garden area available to the residents for leisure activities.
+External areas are accessible and meet the needs of tangata whaikaha.
+The secure memory care suites area has a garden available to the residents for leisure activities.

-The new facility care suites, across the three floors, are well-appointed.
-Care suites on the first and second floors have ceiling hoists in place to assist with caring for residents who require such equipment.
-One room is suitable for occupancy by two people if this service is required.
-Care suites in the dementia care area are secured with swipe access cards for entry.
+The new facility care suites, located across the three floors, are well-appointed.
+Care suites on the first and second floors, which have the capacity for dual care (rest home and hospital) services, have ceiling hoists in place to assist with caring for residents who require such equipment.
+While twenty-three (23) care suites are of adequate size and are suitable for occupancy by two people, the facility intends to seek certification for five of these to be used for this purpose in the first instance.
+Memory care suites in the secure dementia care area are secured; electronic fobs are used for entry and egress, and there is an intercom in place for visitors to use.

-The nurse manager understood emergency procedures for the site, use of emergency equipment and supplies.
-There is a process in place to ensure any new staff have the appropriate training once recruited through the orientation programme.
-Annual competency thereafter takes place through a training programme which is already well established in the Metlifecare organisation.
-The fire and emergency plan has been ratified by Fire and Emergency New Zealand (FENZ).
-There are sufficient supplies available for a civil defence emergency.
-Call bells are in place.
-Security is maintained.
+The acting care manager employed for the service understood emergency procedures for the site, including use of emergency equipment and supplies.
+There is a process in place to ensure any newly recruited staff have the appropriate fire and emergency training through the orientation programme.
+Annual competency thereafter takes place through an education and training programme which is already well established in the Metlifecare organisation.